 I shall argue that beyond their thematic and formal differences, these texts altogether have in common the implementation of an investigation.
 But it is no longer a question of a preliminary investigation which would be absorbed in the completed text, in the manner of Zola’s method.
 A preliminary survey of the texts suggests that the contemporary authors write the narrative and linear restitution of events which they seem to have witnessed.
-I will try to show that these procedures replace the investigation itself under the form of a story.
+I will try to show that these procedures replace the investigation itself in the form of a story.
 Moreover, my study will involve analysis of the technique that involves the reader.
 In some texts he is invited to share the developments and incidents in the course of the investigation.
-These works become heuristic narratives, in which the search for documents, the collection of stories, the visit of archives are crucial.
+These works become heuristic narratives, in which the search for documents, the collection of stories, and visits to archives are crucial.
 In addition, the discovery of forgotten correspondences, photographs, along with the narrator's hypotheses and meditations constitute the very materials of the book, while the actual result of these inquiries remains, for its part, very often, barely formalized.

-C. The analysis of the work of Houellebecq as realistic
+C. The Analysis of the Work of Houellebecq as Realistic

-The study seeks to replace in the relevant context the expression “contemporary literature,” which effectively defines a literary corpus using a historico-socio-political term, with the expression “contemporary realistic literature”.
-Ever since 1970’s in French literature, the general tendency has been to regard Postmodernism as the cradle of the novel while minimizing the importance of Realism.
-Establishing a canon of Realism current is an essential step toward filling this lacuna.
-The proposed study will use the case of Houellebecq as a window into understanding the French contemporary novel as a unique literature and thus, also into understanding its influence on subsequent works of literature in general.
+The study seeks to replace in the relevant context the expression “contemporary literature,” which effectively defines a literary corpus using a historico-socio-political term, with the expression “contemporary realistic literature.”
+Ever since the 1970’s in French literature, the general tendency has been to regard Postmodernism as the cradle of the novel while minimizing the importance of Realism.
+Establishing a canon of Realism is an essential step toward filling this lacuna.
+The proposed study will use the case of Houellebecq as a window into understanding the French contemporary novel as a unique form of literature and thus, also into understanding its influence on subsequent works of literature in general.

-1. I shall try to discern trends in the development of Houellebecq’s writing by analyzing his first novel Whatever (1994) by identifying such tendencies as the blending of currents (postmodernism and realism) to be analyzed finally as a realistic novel.
+1. I shall try to discern trends in the development of Houellebecq’s writing by analyzing his first novel Whatever (1994) by identifying such tendencies as the blending of movements (Postmodernism and Realism) and identifying it finally as a realistic novel.
 My goal is to examine the interest in philosophical or sociological fields, and not only in the literary field.
-To this day it has been considered a pivotal source for change in the novel but no study has been conducted to determine it as a realistic novel although it has been considered as a novel which primarily highlights the "disaggregating effects of post-Fordism on the intimate spaces of human affect" (Sweeny, 42) through the story of a depressed and isolated man stuck in a tedious but well-paying programming job.
-The main theme of the novel is that the sexual revolution of the sixties created not communism but capitalism in the sexual market, that the unattractive underclass is exiled while the privileged initiates are drained by corruption, sloth, and excess.
+To this day it has been considered a pivotal source for change in the novel, but no study has been conducted to determine it as a realistic novel, although it has been considered a novel which primarily highlights the "disaggregating effects of post-Fordism on the intimate spaces of human affect" (Sweeny 42) through the story of a depressed and isolated man stuck in a tedious but well-paying programming job.
+The main theme of the novel is that the sexual revolution of the sixties created not communism but capitalism in the sexual market, and that the unattractive underclass is exiled while the privileged initiates are drained by corruption, sloth, and excess.

 Expected publication: "Whatever as a reflection of the Sexual consumerism and Loss of love in the contemporary society”